LYNN NEARY, Host:

-Ms. JANICE BELL (Researcher, University of Washington in Seattle): They were nearly twice as likely to move from normal weight to overweight; or from overweight to obese, in that five-year period.
+JANICE BELL: They were nearly twice as likely to move from normal weight to overweight; or from overweight to obese, in that five-year period.

 NEIGHMOND: Twice as likely to gain weight is a big difference, says Bell, and an important message to parents to help their children get on a routine schedules of a long and solid night's sleep.
 Especially, she says, because napping during the day did not reduce the risk that these kids would gain weight.

 BELL: We found that their napping didn't have any effect on their later obesity, whereas the nighttime sleep was significant.
 So, that led us to conclude that napping didn't seem to be a substitute for a nighttime sleep in terms of obesity prevention.

 NEIGHMOND: Bell's study didn't examine why it may be that children who sleep less gain weight - but she has some theories.